Arthur Swain, Jr. a.k.a. Charles William “Will” Swain

 Swain entered a National owned by E. M. Ladley** of Wichita, Kansas.

-These races were canceled due to rain.
+These races were canceled due to an undetermined reason.

 Swain housed both Johnny Mais’ Mais special and Louis LeCocq’s Mercer racing cars in his garage in downtown Wichita while they were in town to compete in the I.M.C.A. sanctioned races run at the West Side Racetrack on July 4, 1916.